 - 2 cups butterscotch chips

 Stir together flour, baking soda, cinnamon and salt in large bowl.

 Beat butter and sugars in another large bowl on medium-high speed 3 minutes, until smooth.
 Scrape down sides of bowl after 2 minutes.
-Beat in eggs, one at a time.
+Beat in two eggs, one at a time.
 Beat in vanilla until combined.

 On low speed, gradually beat in flour mixture; beat 1 minute or until completely combined.
 Stir in oats and morsels.
 Drop by rounded tablespoons onto ungreased baking sheets, 2 inches apart.

 Bake in 375 degree oven for 9 to 10 minutes or until just browned around edges.
 Cool on baking sheets for 2 minutes.
 Remove to wire racks to cool completely.
 Makes about 40 cookies